alkismavridis/archutils/README.md

 - **rules**: A list of rules to apply to each file.
 Rules will help you ignore files and directories (for example, your build directory), lock directories from opening (for example node_modules for performance reasons), even apply images to specific files or directories.

-The strucure of each rules is:
+The structure of each rule is:
 ```
-class CodeScapeRule {
+{
     /**
-        Each file codescape displays will be tested with this regex (paths relative to project root!).
+        Each file codescape displays will be tested with the regex of each rule (paths relative to project root!).
-        If the file path matches, the rule will be applied to it.
+        If the file path matches, the rule will be applied to the file.
         Examples: "frontend/node_modules", "src", "README.md" etc
     */
     regex: string;

     /**
+        Optional.
+Default is VISIBLE.
-        VISIBLE: Display the file/direcotry.
+        - VISIBLE: Display the file/direcotry.
 If it is a directory, display its children.
-        CLOSED: Display the file/direcotry.
-If it is a directory, do not show its children.
-Usefull for very large directories.
+        - CLOSED:  Same as VISIBLE, but if it is a directory, do not show its children.
+                   Usefull for very large directories that we want to prevent from opening.
-        HIDDEN: Do not show the file/directory.
-Useful for ignoring.
+        - HIDDEN:  Do not show the file/directory.
-        Default: VISIBLE
+                   Useful for ignoring things that do not matter.
      */
     visibility: "VISIBLE" | "CLOSED" | "HIDDEN";

+    /**
-    /** Optional.
-Path for an image to display.
-Relative paths are resolved from the project root. ~~~~*/
+        Optional.
+Default is nullPath for an image to display.
+        Relative paths are resolved from the project root.
+    */
-    image: string;
+    image: string?;
 }
 ```